Speckled dace: Description

+Figure 1.
+Picture from U.S. Fish and Wildlife showing breeding speckled dace colors.
+U.S. Fish & Wildlife Service.
+2023.
+Speckled Dace (Rhinichthys osculus) Ecological Risk Screening Summary.

 The Foskett speckled dace, found in "harsh conditions" of the desert waters of the Great Basin spanning parts of Southeastern Oregon and Nevada, has been listed as threatened under the Endangered Species Act since 1985.
 From 2011 through 2016, the fish's population fluctuated from a low of 1,728 to a high of 24,888.
 Prior to listing, the population was estimated to be 1,500 to 2,000.
 In 2018, U.S. Fish and Wildlife Service officials proposed removing federal protections.
 Robyn Thorson, the Service's pacific region director, said in a statement; "We attribute this impressive accomplishment to our partners who have worked so hard on the recovery of the dace.
 This news builds on other recent successes, including two Oregon fishes that were delisted due to recovery, the Oregon chub and the Modoc sucker."

+Figure 2.
+Adult speckled dace.
+Moyle, P. B., N. Buckmaster, and Y. Su.
+2023.
+Taxonomy of the Speckled Dace Species Complex (Cypriniformes: Leuciscidae, Rhinichthys) in California, USA.
+Zootaxa 5249(5):501–539.